md-irohas/ipref-py/README.md

 # ipref

-`ipref-py` is a simple utility to look up IP addresses in MaxMind's GeoIP downloadable databases by CLI and web.
+`ipref-py` is a simple utility to look up IP addresses in MaxMind's GeoIP downloadable databases by command-line and web.

 I often look up geolocation data of a number of IP addresses in my research, but existing tools do not satisfy this need.
+So, I wrote `ipref-py`.

 Note that the web interface must be used for internal use only such as your own environment and your lab.
-If you make it public, it can be abused for attackers and also violates terms of use by maxmind.
+If you make it public, it can be abused for attackers and may also violate terms of use by MaxMind.

 Main features:

 - Look up IP addresses by MaxMind's GeoIP databases.
-- Look up hostnames of IP addresses by DNS reverse lookup.
+- Look up hostnames of IP addresses by DNS reverse lookups.
 - A command line and a simple web interface.
+- Configuration by YAML files.
 - Flexible outputs (JSON, JSON-Lines, CSV, TSV).
-- Configuration by YAML files.

 ## Requirements